JeffCoster/merge/ext-functions.md

 ## Extension Functions

-Merger has core functionality contained in the merger-functions.js file.
+Merger has core functionality as standard, but when necessary this can be extended, by the use of delegate functions.
+At specific points in the processing, delegate functions can optionally be invoked.
-There are breakout points in the core functionality where a function selector, declared in the mapping, may optionally be used to select a delegate function to perform additional processing.
-There are some standard functions that ship with Merger, and developers can add custom extension functions where needed.
+At points in the mapping, the use of a function can be declared by its function selector.
+This is just a string name, that has a registered corresponding function.

-The function selector is just a string name, that has a registered corresponding function.
+There are some standard functions, that ship with Merger, and developers can add custom extension functions, and selectors, where needed.

 All extension functions have the same optional parameters, i.e.

 1. srcValue : the source content, selected already by processing
 2. oldContent : the existing target content, selected already by processing

-The return value of the function will be used by the processing, instead of the srcValue
+The return value of the function, will be used by the processing, instead of the srcValue

 The optional break out (delegation) points are: